 Transurban Group (ASX: TCL)

 Transurban is one of the world’s largest toll road operators.
-The company designs, builds and operates toll roads in Sydney, Melbourne, and Brisbane in Australia, in the Greater Washington DC area in the United States and Montreal, Canada.
+The company designs, builds, and operates toll roads in Sydney, Melbourne and Brisbane in Australia, in the Greater Washington DC area in the United States and in Montreal Canada.

-Under normal conditions, toll road operators should act as reliable defensive stocks as travel remains relatively constant even in tough economic times.
-The working-from-home environment and lockdowns were highly abnormal.
+Under normal conditions, toll road operators should function as reliable defensive stocks as travel remains relatively constant even in tough economic times.
+The stay-at-home work environment and lockdowns were highly abnormal.

 The company’s financial performance over the last three fiscal years reflects the impact of a veritable “black swan” event on Transurban.
-(A black swan event is so rare that normal economic models can’t predict them).
+(A black swan event is an occurrence so rare it is impossible for normal economic models to predict them.)

 Transurban Financials

 The net profit reported in FY 2021 was attributed to discontinued operations.
 Half Year 2023 Financial Results showed marked improvements.
-Revenues rose from AUD $1,056bn dollars to $1,436, while net profit rebounded from a loss of $106m dollars to a profit of $55m dollars.
-The company also reported record traffic volume, hitting 2.5 million trips in November 2022.
+Revenues rose from $1,056 AUD billion dollars to $1,436 while net profit rebounded from a loss of $106 million dollars to a profit of $55 million dollars.
+The company reported record traffic volume as well, hitting 2.5 million trips in November of 2022.

 Transurban has been a consistent dividend payer over the last decade, maintaining dividends during COVID.
-The share price is down 7.8% year to date.
+TCL’s five-year dividend yield average is 3.3%.

 QBE Insurance Group Limited (ASX: QBE)

 QBE Insurance claims it is a “household name” in Australia.
-The company is among the world’s top 25 insurers and reinsurers and is Australia’s largest general insurance company.
+The company is among the top 25 insurers and reinsurers on the planet and the largest general insurance company here in Australia.

-QBE is international in scope, serving consumers and commercial customers in Australia, the Asia Pacific, North America, Asia, Europe, and the UK.
+QBE is international in scope serving consumer and commercial customers in Australia, the Asia Pacific, North America, Asia, Europe, and the UK.
 QBE has been in business since 1886.

-Although QBE’s profit dipped substantially in FY 2020 during the pandemic, revenues rose throughout, and net profit in FY 2021 and FY 2022 exceeded the reported net profit in the pre-pandemic year 2019.
-The improving trend continued into the Full Year 2023.
+Although QBE’s profit dipped substantially in FY 2020 during the Covid pandemic, revenues rose throughout and net profit in both FY 2021 and FY 2022 exceeded reported net profit in the pre-pandemic year of 2019.
+The improving trend continued into Full Year 2023.

 QBE Financials